DjikstraCS/CTF-Write-Ups/Hack The box/Starting Point/Tier 0/tmp/Flybook.md

 ---
 ### Desktop:
-We looked through the java code manually but was not able to determine any vulnerabilities.
+We looked through the java code manually, but were not able to determine any vulnerabilities.

-We noticed that it is build with the secure MVC (Model-View-Controller) design pattern.
+Though we did notice that it is build with the secure MVC (Model-View-Controller) design pattern.

 ```bash
 ┌──(kali㉿kali)-[~/…/desktop-app/src/dk/kea]